bsomeshwer/firewall/README.md

 The date format must be 'Y-m-d'.
 For example: If the from date is 12-Jan-2018 then form_date must be provided as '2018-01-12'.

-    * If wrong date format is given then all the records will be returned irrespective of dates.

     #Firewall::requestLog();

 This method returns all requests log records from firewall_request_log table.
 These results can also be paginated.
 The 'firewall_request_log_pagination.enabled' option must be set to TRUE for paginating results.
 In order to set the number of records per page then must use 'firewall_request_log_pagination.per_page' config option.